-Pastors may begin to celebrate First Communions as they enter phase one.
+Pastors may continue to celebrate First Communions.
 These may be done at regularly scheduled weekday Masses, or by specially scheduled Masses on any day as permitted in the parish's current phase.
 It is likely that in order to maintain social distancing, first communion may have to be scheduled in smaller groups and not as an entire class.
 Permission is given for the first communicants to receive communion under both species if they can be provided with their own chalice for communion.